-One of the biggest advantages of your Medicare plan is that you can get 80% of your medical costs covered.
+One of the biggest advantages of your Medicare dual special needs plans is that you can get 80% of your medical costs covered.
 However, you need to understand that you will be covering 20% out of your own pockets.
 But if you’d rather avoid that happening, you could get another supplement plan.
 To help with the remaining 20% of costs.

 Instead of paying full coverage and costs of your hospital fees, doctor fees, labs and checkups, you’ll only be paying 20% or less.
 Depending on what other parts and supplement plans you register for.

 When you’re traveling, it’s essential to get insurance.
 However, if you already have a Medicare plan.
 Then you’ll be able to make use of its foreign travel emergency benefits.
 That means that if you’re traveling and an emergency occurs, you will not be left stranded, unable to get treatment or end up paying large amounts of medical bills as a result of your accident.